Mallard Found Guilty on Several Counts of Aggregated Sexual Battery and Continuous Sexual Abuse of a Minor

 Article by W. Clay Crook-

-The case of the State of TN vs. Kerry Lewis Mallard ended on the afternoon of Thursday, November 18, 2021, in the Circuit Court of Henderson County before Judge Roy B. Morgan.
+The case of the State Vs. Kerry Lewis Mallard ended on the afternoon of Thursday, November 18, 2021, in the Circuit Court of Henderson County before Judge Roy B. Morgan.

-He was indicted on one count of continuous sexual abuse of a child, and counts 2 through 34 were for aggregated sexual battery.
-He has been found guilty on multiple counts with details to follow in the Wednesday, November 24th edition of The Lexington Progress, as well as the sentencing date.
+He was found guilty on Count 1 for continuous sexual abuse of a child.
+On counts 2 through 34 for aggregated sexual battery, he was found guilty on Counts 12 through 23, and Counts 25 through 34, and not guilty on Counts 2-11, and Count 24.
+His sentencing hearing is scheduled for January 28, 2022.

-The trial began on Wednesday, November 17, 2021, with fifteen jurors in place, with closing arguments heard by the jury on Thursday morning, November 18, 2021.
+Closing arguments in the Kerry Mallard trial were heard by the jury on Thursday morning, November 18, 2021.
+The trial began on Wednesday with fifteen jurors in place.
 After the charging of the jury at 9:38 a.m. on Thursday, three jurors were released by drawing lots.

-For the complete article, see the November 24th edition of The Lexington Progress.
+For complete coverage, see the November 24th edition of The Lexington Progress.

 Subscribe Today!